 The categories are parallel group, crossover, cluster and factorial.

-As the name suggests, in parallel design, when we allocate participants randomly, on the basis of randomisation, the participants may be allocated to one group and all the members within the group will receive one of the studied medication.
+As the name suggests, in a parallel design, when we allocate participants randomly, on the basis of randomization, the participants may be allocated to one group and all the members within the group will receive one of the studied medication.
 In the crossover design, the participants would be changed to the opposite group (after the washout period of the first drug).
 So, every participant would receive both interventions but in a different time and at a random sequence.

 In some of the cases, it would be that there exists inherent clustering within the studied participants.
-This would be utilised in the case of cluster study design, where all the persons within the cluster are assigned to a particular intervention. in this case, the clusters are selected randomly rather than by the participant.
+This would be utilized in the case of cluster study design, where all the persons within the cluster are assigned to a particular intervention. in this case, the clusters are selected randomly rather than by the participant.

-In factorial design, the combination of interventions is studied and the groups within the study receive different combinations of interventions which in turn is evaluated.
+In a factorial design, the combination of interventions is studied and the groups within the study receive different combinations of interventions which in turn is evaluated.